AUTOMCAS/learning_journey/progress-tracker/week-1-and-2.md

-## Weeks 1 and 2
+## Week 1 and 2
-The Golden Square Challenges spanning the first two weeks.
+The Golden Square Challenges.
 Test-driving, debugging, object-oriented design and pairing.

 ### Goals